eliaszananiri942-coder/Code_Alpha-CI-CD-Pipeline-using-Azure_Elias_Zananiri/README.md

 # CodeAlpha CI/CD Pipeline using Azure

+"Through this project, I learned the critical importance of decoupling Continuous Integration from Continuous Deployment.
+When generic API deployment methods failed due to environment translation conflicts, I pivoted the architecture to a cloud-native webhook model. >
+I gained practical experience managing secure registries, automating Docker image builds through GitHub Actions, and managing cloud runtime secrets securely.
+Most importantly, I learned how to deep-dive into the Azure control plane using the CLI to audit app settings, verify image tags, and validate a fully automated, production-ready pipeline."

 An automated, cloud-native Continuous Integration and Continuous Deployment (CI/CD) pipeline built to containerize and deploy a web application to **Azure App Service** via **Azure Container Registry (ACR)** using **GitHub Actions**.

 ## 🏗️ Architecture Overview